 - Inadmissible Field Sobriety Tests: Field sobriety tests are a common tool used to determine intoxication.
 However, these tests are far from accurate and often lead to false positives.

 - Inadmissible Blood Tests: A blood test that shows 0.05 nanograms of THC per milliliter of blood is required to prove DUI marijuana (under the blood test).
 However, these tests are often performed incorrectly.
 Further, just because a person has 0.05 nanograms of THC in his or her blood does not mean that person is intoxicated.
 THC does not leave the body the same way alcohol does, and false positives of intoxication are far too common.

 - Unconstitutional Police Conduct: When a Washington police officer violates your constitutional rights, the evidence against you can be suppressed, meaning it can no longer be submitted as evidence.
 This may help you get your charges reduces or even dismissed.

-Consult a Tukwila Marijuana DUI Attorney
+Consult Our Tukwila Marijuana DUI Lawyers

 If you or someone you care about has been arrested for marijuana DUI in Tukwila you need an experienced Washington marijuana DUI lawyer to defend your case and protect your constitutional rights.